The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Effect of halo properties on galaxy clustering

-We choose $\log M_{min} = 11.95$ and $\sigma_{\log M} = 0.65$ for our baseline model.
-This implies that $\langle N_{cen}\rangle$ transition from $0$ to $1$ in a mass range centered in $\log M_{min} = 11.95$, as it can be seen in \autoref{fig:hod}.
-For our LR simulation, this value corresponds to few tens to hundreds of particles per halo thus making it an ideal choice of parameters for our specific study.
+We chose $\log M_{min} = 11.95$ and $\sigma_{\log M} = 0.65$ for our baseline model.
+This implies that $\langle N_{cen}\rangle$ transitions from $0$ to $1$ in a mass range centred in $\log M_{min} = 11.95$, as it can be seen in Fig. \ref{fig:hod}.
+For our LR simulation, this value corresponds to a few tens to hundreds of particles per halo.
+This makes our choice of parameters ideal for this specific study.